rsksmart/RSKIPs/IPs/RSKIP214.md

 This use case is closely related to state channels.
 Clearly, if a participant does respond to offchain communications on time, the remaining participants can request to the unresponsive participant to post his actions as onchain data with an "data availability challenge", so they can  continue playing.
 The cryptocurrency network is used as a secure broadcast medium on-demand.
 However, a participant can falsely accuse another from being unresponsibe and challenge him to post the action data onchain.
 The participant defending has no other option than to post the calldata, which is generally expensive in terms of gas.
 If action data is posted as ephemeral calldata, the fairness of the system is increased because responding to a data availability challenge becomes a lot cheaper.
 Allowing action data to be sent as ephemeral calldata is particularly useful when action data is large (increases the cost of posting the data) or the number of participants is high (increases the chances of broken communications).

+## Alternatives to Ephemeral Calldata

+One alternative to this proposal is to make the whole blockchain ephemeral data, and automatically dispose blocks after one year of confirmation blocks (or a fixed number of blocks).
+The argument favoring this alternative proposal is that one year of cumulative work with more than 50% of Bitcoin merge-mining hashrate, while having Armadillo monitoring for parallel forks, its enough to make re-mining impossible.
+It also is simpler to implement.
+In fact, the security model of full ephemeral blocks is no different from a drivechain which is the target security model for the two-way-peg.
+The drivechain uses a long peg-out interval to assure malicious peg-out attempts are visible to the community.

 # **Copyright**